 4. Changes to licensing models

 One of the key advantages of cloud is that customers are able to pay for resources on-demand.
 Bills are issued to reflect consumption in the previous month or quarter and therefore based on actual consumption rather than estimated costs.
 If more services are used then the bill is higher.
 But similarly, by applying scripts so that business VMs and apps are placed offline at night, then consumption can be reduced.

 However, this requires shifting from a capEX agreement to an opEx one such as Microsoft Cloud Solution Partner (CSP).
 Trustmarque currently supports consumption of Azure services through the CSP platform.
 It is a flexible and cost-effective way to consume Azure that gives you full visibility of all your cloud-based desktops, apps and infrastructure licenses.

 5. Cloud security, risk and compliance

 As with on-premise data centres, your cloud infrastructure and apps are also vulnerable to malware and exploits.
-You need to consider your current security environment (firewalls, RBAC, DMZs and more) and what your new cloud environment will look like.
+You need to consider your current security environment (firewalls, RBAC, DMZs and more) and what your new public cloud environment will look like.
 Consider your cloud-based perimeter firewalls, application gateways and identity to ensure all end points and networks are protected.